xandervdh/php-mysql-introduction/README.md

 - [x] add a link to the personal profile page

 ### 4: the profile page
-- [ ] get the required user's details
+- [x] get the required user's details
-- [ ] print them out
+- [x] print them out
-- [ ] include a be like bill meme from the api
+- [ ] include a "be like Bill" meme from the api
-- [ ] every column of the database needs to be shown someway
+- [x] every column of the database needs to be shown someway
 - [ ] make sure it's a coherent page

 ### 5: register and login